Canada’s federal debt

 “From 1938 to 1974 the BoC created and loaned money to the Government at no interest.
 The program helped finance some of Canada’s most valuable and productive major infrastructure projects without creating a compounding interest debt burden or unbridled inflation.
 In 1974 the Government decided to privatize its borrowing.
 Since that time Canada’s debt has grown exponentially, primarily from the accumulation of compounding interest charges3.
 Debt service cost (Federal, Provincial combined) has grown to become equal to the cost of public education6.

-To borrow from the BoC or from private banks follows the exact same process.
-All banks (public or private) issue credit by creating new money from a simple asset/liability book entry.
-There is no difference except private banks charge interest for the service and to cover the risk of default.
-In the case of government borrowing there is a minimal risk and so the payment of interest— currently around $70 million each and every day7—amounts to a transfer of public money to the banks—real money that could be used to finance real public services.
+In the case of government borrowing from private lenders, the payment of interest—currently around $70 million each and every day7—amounts to a transfer of public money to the private lenders—real money that could be used to finance real public services.

 If the Government intends to pursue a program of infrastructure enhancement and if the Government must borrow in order to finance the program, then it makes good fiscal sense to borrow from the BoC.
 Newly created money will provide newly created jobs and the resulting economic stimulus will benefit the country as a whole.
 To commit to interest payments for which no commensurate service is provided places an unnecessary and unproductive burden on taxpayers.
 As long as newly created money is used for newly created jobs, within the available labour and resource capacity, there is no inflationary effect.”